TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/Administration/Storages.rst

   any access checks, but provides a hook for doing so.

   .. warning::

-     This does not protect your files if they are within your web root (e.g. below the :file:`fileadmin` folder).
+     This does not protect your files, if the configured storage folder is within your web root.
 They will still be available to anyone who knows the path to the file.
 To implement a strict access restriction, the storage must point to some path outside the web root.
 Alternatively, the folder it points to must contain web server restrictions to block direct access to the files it contains (for example, in an Apache :file:`.htaccess` file).